radareorg/radare2/README.md

 support for scripting with the embedded Javascript interpreter or via r2pipe.

-r2 can edit files on local hard drives, view kernel memory, and debug programs locally or via a remote gdb server. r2's wide architecture support allows you to analyze, emulate, debug, modify, and disassemble any binary.
+r2 can edit files on local hard drives, view kernel memory, and debug programs locally or via a remote gdb/windbg servers. r2's wide architecture support allows you to analyze, emulate, debug, modify, and disassemble any binary.

 <p align="center">
 <a href="https://www.radare.org/"><img src="doc/images/shot.png" alt="screenshot" align="center" border=0 width="600px"></a>